-MEDICINE AND IMMUNIZATIONS: There are State and Federal regulations that each school must follow concerning medication at school and immunizations.
+Immunizations: There are State and Federal regulations that each school must follow concerning immunizations.
 The school nurse will monitor applicable regulations and advise parents of requirements.
 Parents are responsible for keeping the required immunizations current for school entry and remaining in school.
 All immunizations must be recorded by a physician or the local Health Department on the South Carolina DHEC form.
 Updated certificates must be sent to school at the time the vaccines are given to the student.
-By law, students without the updated certificate on the DHEC form cannot be allowed to remain in school.
+By law, students without the updated certificate on the DHEC form will not be permitted to remain in school.
 Violation of these rules by the institution is punishable by law.